rmsolgi/geneticalgorithm/README.md

 ## What about parallelism?

-By using `set_function` u can demermine your own behavior for parallelism or u can use `geneticalgorithm2.set_function_multiprocess(f, n_jobs = -1)` for using just parallelism (recommented for heavy functions and big populations, not recommented for fast functions and small populations).
+By using `set_function` u can determine your own behavior for parallelism or u can use `geneticalgorithm2.set_function_multiprocess(f, n_jobs = -1)` for using just parallelism (recommended for heavy functions and big populations, not recommended for fast functions and small populations).

 For example: